BigCommerce vs Shopify: Everything You Need to Know

 Out-of-the-Box Functionalities

-The high-converting templates are optimized for fast page-load across devices, so you don't have to worry about optimizing your site for mobile.
-Create a fully customized and responsive online store with code-free updates, or work with a developer to customize your website design.
+The high-converting templates are optimized for fast page-load across devices, so you don’t have to worry about optimizing your site for mobile.
+Merchants can either create a fully customized and responsive online store with code-free updates, or work with a developer to customize their website design.

 If you're looking to migrate to BigCommerce from a different eCommerce platform, the bulk product import/export makes it easy.
 Whether you want to improve and optimize your store or sell on new channels, BigCommerce offers one-on-one support to help you reach your goals.

 Use Stencil, BigCommerce’s theming engine, to select one of the many pre-made themes in which you can edit the look and function of.
-Experience quicker load times, mobile responsiveness and automatic updates, among other things.
+Experience quicker load times, mobile responsiveness and automatic updates, just to name a few benefits.
+Once your theme has been selected, use BigCommerce’s signature Page Builder to modify content blocks to fit your exact needs.

 Vetted Apps & Custom App Development